The Happy Music Festival

 Nope, participants don’t need to submit the music sheet to us.

 For Violin performances, violinists can perform in 2 ways – violin solo only, or violin with live piano accompanist.
+No backing track allowed.

 For Sing & Play performances, performer will sing while accompanying ownself on the stage piano.